ourBC.com British Columbia Travel and Discovery

 Forest Recreation Sites

-Other forest service sites exist around Quesnel Lake for more wilderness style camping.
+Other forest service sites exist around Quesnel Lake for more wilderness style camping with a favourite found at Ladies Creek on Cariboo Lake.
 Try to obtain a backcountry road map for directions.

 Map of Likely, BC